wvvern/ParticleSheild/README.md

 # Particle Shield

-A Minecraft Forge mod for 1.8.9 that creates a particle shield around the player.
+A Minecraft Forge mod for 1.8.9 that removes particles near the player to reduce visual clutter.

-## What it does

-Removes particles within a configurable distance from the player to reduce visual clutter.

 ## Configuration